You want smart political talk without the meltdowns?

 I'm doing well, sir, and thank you for taking my call.

-Um, you know, w when he became president, and all he was talking about, not all, but what he talked about was Obamacare about replacing that.
+And if there was one thing that we as Americans need as a negotiator in the White House, you know, when he became president and all he was talking about, not all, but what he talked about was Obamacare about replacing that.

 He didn't put together a plan for this.

-And today, Obamacare is Trump care in my eyes, because he didn't do his homework like he does on everything else and take control of it.
+And today, Obamacare is Trump care in my eyes because he didn't do his homework like he does on everything else and take control of it.

-But let me answer you this way, because I have a very different take than you, and and trust me, I'm holding everybody accountable.
+But let me answer you this way, because I have a very different take than you.

-You know, one you've got to remember that he's never been a politician.
+You know, one, you've got to remember that he's never been a politician.

-Two, the way he's done business is usually he it's his way or the highway, get out of his office.
+Two, the way he's done business is usually it's his way or the highway, get out of his office.

 So the challenge is greater.